Infinidoge/nix-minecraft/README.md

 ## Installation

-This repository is made exclusively as a Nix flake.
-Due to a lack of understanding of now Nix flake compat works, I have not included it, however if a PR is made to add compatibility, I may accept it.
+This repository is made exclusively as a Nix flake. `flake-compat` is included for those not in flakes, however because I personally use flakes, it is not actively tested.

 In your `flake.nix`: